Baskets, Baskets & More Baskets!

 Those who know me know that my passion is baskets.
 I was so excited to see a vibrant community of quillworkers on Manitoulin Island.
 Sadly, in many parts of Ontario, the artform is being lost.
 Every culture has the same issue.
 I’m sure that most people don’t have the same skills their grandparents did!

 I was thrilled to see that there are so many styles.
-The Pangowish family produces baskets in a contemporary style – vibrant colours and designs that I had never seen before.
+One family produces baskets in a contemporary style – vibrant colours and designs that I had never seen before.
 Others work in a more time-honoured manner – using undyed quills, for example.
 Each is a unique work of art and each and every one is beautiful!

 Porcupine quillwork is an ancient artform – until the late 1800s it was typically used to decorate clothing, moccasins, medicine bags and other items.
 Beads eventually became easily available and began to replace quillwork as a form of decoration.
 At about the same time, tourists began to venture into previously remote areas around the Great Lakes.
 The demand for baskets decorated with quills was immediate, and the era of baskets as ‘Tourist Art’ began.